wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     *   (c) be unlikely to harm competition in any telecommunications market; and

-    *   (d) ensure the protection of confidential commercial and customer information.
+    *   (d) ensure the protection of confidential commercial information or customer confidential information.

     (2) Telecom and Chorus must not enter into a sharing arrangement unless the arrangement meets the requirements in subsection (1).

     Section 69E: substituted, on 30 November 2011 (being the date of separation day, and an Order in Council (SR 2011/302) having been made under [section 36][474]), by [section 51][571] of the Telecommunications (TSO, Broadband, and Other Matters) Amendment Act 2011 (2011 No 27).

+    Section 69E(1)(d): amended, on 5 December 2013, by [section 4][574] of the Telecommunications Amendment Act 2013 (2013 No 136).

 ##### 69F Commission must be notified of proposed and final sharing arrangements